-The Nonprofit Fellows are a select group of students who earn a minor in Nonprofit Studies through a single semester immersion experience.
-A close-knit learning community, the 20 - 25 Nonprofit Fellows are simultaneously enrolled in the three core courses of the Nonprofit Studies minor and have a 6-credit internship with a local nonprofit organization.
-The Nonprofit Fellows program is offered by the School of Integrative Studies.
+The Nonprofit Fellows are a select group of students who earn a minor in Nonprofit Studies through a semester-long immersion experience.
+The 20 - 25 Nonprofit Fellows are enrolled in the three courses and complete a 6-credit internship with a local nonprofit organization.
+The program is offered by the School of Integrative Studies in partnership with the Schar School of Policy and Government.

 The program emphasizes: